Kiuwan logo

 Software Governance blog image

 Software governance is essential for any organization’s success.
 It lays the foundation for efficient business processes and navigates the competing interests of the many stakeholders.
-Effective software implementation through IT governance is especially critical as teams depend more and more upon technology for their operations.
+Effective software implementation through IT governance is especially critical as teams increasingly depend on technology for their operations.

 What is software governance?